 Swiss healthcare is of a high standard but comes at a high cost.
-Switzerland sits in second place behind the United States on share of national income spent on health.
-In 2013, spending on health was 11.1% of Swiss GDP compared to 16.4% in the US.
-The OECD average was 8.9%.
+In 2018, globally, Switzerland was in second place (12.2% of GDP) behind the United States (16.9% of GDP) on share of national income spent on health.
+The OECD average was 8.8%.

 Costs continue to climb despite federal government attempts to control them.
 In 2012 costs rose by 3.5%.
 In 2013 Switzerland’s health costs increased 1.9%, twice the pace of the OECD average, to reach an average annual cost of CHF 6,200 per person, including premiums and government spending – 66% of the total.
 The OECD average was CHF 3,384.